neu-cs2100/cs2100-pg-handout-testhw8/README.md

 It may be useful to `pip3 install sortedcontainers sortedcontainers-stubs`.

 As usual, you should test all funtions that you write.
+There is an example test in `test_wikipedia_surfer.py` that shows how to write tests for a function that requires user input.

+You are not required to test printed output.

 ## Part 4: Try it out